HMS Argyll (F231): 2011–2021

 In 2014, a Lynx from Argyll identified a suspicious yacht in the Caribbean Sea, and a detachment of the U.S. Coast Guard operating from Argyll seized $16 million worth of cocaine found on the yacht.
 The group had seized an even larger shipment earlier on the same deployment.

 In 2015, Argyll underwent an extended Life Extension (LIFEX) refit in Devonport; she returned to sea in February 2017 with a new principal weapon system, Sea Ceptor, and numerous modifications and alterations to her accommodation and working spaces.
 Argyll acted as the trials vessel for Sea Ceptor prior to resuming her operational duties and it was announced in September 2017 that she had undertaken the first firings of the new system earlier in the summer off the west coast of Scotland.

 In 2017, it was announced that Argyll would be sent to join military exercises in the Asia Pacific with the Five Power Defence Arrangements partners and also the Japanese Maritime Self Defence Force.
 Part of her mission is "to continue the pressure campaign on North Korea".

 On 11 March 2019, Argyll rescued a 27-strong crew from a burning container vessel Grande America 150 miles off the coast of France.

 On 15 March 2019 the ship returned to HMNB Devonport after a nine-month deployment to Southeast Asia.

-On 11 September 2019 it demonstrated the use of an autonomous PAC24 unmanned surface vehicle, a modified version of the boat the ship already carries, at the Defence and Security Equipment International 2019 exhibition.
+On 11 September 2019, Argyll demonstrated the use of an autonomous PAC24 unmanned surface vehicle, a modified version of the boat the ship already carries, at the Defence and Security Equipment International 2019 exhibition.
 Also involved in the demonstration was an additional autonomous boat: the MAST-13.

+In December 2020, the ship visited Egypt to allow for strategic talks between British First Sea Lord Admiral Tony Radakin and Egyptian Admiral Ahmed Khaled Hassan Saeed.
+The ship took part in joint-exercises between Egypt and the UK.